StaQ: a Finite Memory Approach to Discrete Action Policy Mirror Descent: Connection to Actor-Critic and PMD baselines

-{We also note that by setting $M=1$ in StaQ, we remove the KL-divergence regularization and only keep the entropy bonus.
-This baseline can also be seen as an adaptation of SAC to discrete action spaces: indeed, if we set $M=1$ in Eq.~(\ref{eq:ximem2cf}) we recover the policy logits
+By setting $M=1$ in StaQ, we remove the KL-divergence regularization and only keep the entropy bonus.
+This baseline can also be seen as an adaptation of SAC to discrete action spaces: indeed, if we set $M=1$ in Eq.~(\ref{eq:intro:staq}) we recover the policy logits